 Some of the old-timey weather predictions were based on old wives’ tales weather sayings and are often comical, but many of them worked.
 They could predict the weather with great accuracy.
 My grandparents were closer than any weatherman I’ve ever listened to.

-These are some of my favorite sayings of Old-Timey Weather Prediction
+favorite sayings of Old-Timey Weather Prediction

 2. The higher the clouds, the better the weather.